-The least efficient design, which may need to be employed, would use randomisation at the school level.
 The estimated proportion of UK 12 year olds with caries is 32%, with estimates of 46% for those eligible for FSM and 30% for those not eligible for FSM (Department for Education, 2015; Pitts et al., 2015).
 Based on a systematic review of interventions for caries prevention to increase the frequency of toothbrushing (Twetman et al., 2003) a reduction of caries prevalence of 8% might be expected.
-An individually randomised trial powered at 90% (5% two-sided α) to detect an 8% absolute reduction, from 32% to 24%, in caries would require 1,320 pupils.
+An individually randomised trial powered at 90% (5% two-sided $\alpha$ ) to detect an 8% absolute reduction, from 32% to 24%, in caries would require 1,320 pupils.
 Few estimates of school level ICCs are available for dental data.
-In a previous study evaluating a behaviour change programme for preventing dental caries in primary schools, an ICC of 0.01 was used which was estimated using their own unpublished data (Pine et al., 2016).
-Using a more conservative ICC of 0.02, assuming an average of 60 consented pupils per year group (120 per school) and allowing for 20% attrition would mean 48 schools would be required in total (5,760 pupils).
-We have planned and costed for the worst case scenario assuming a school-based (rather than year group) cluster RCT.
-If the nested pilot shows that within school cluster randomisation is feasible, then a study with fewer schools (n=30; 3,600 pupils) will be carried out (assuming 60 young people per year group), with associated reduced costs.
+In a previous study evaluating a behaviour change programme for preventing dental caries in primary schools, an ICC of 0.01 was used which was estimated using their own unpublished data (Pine et al., 2016); we have decided to use a more conservative ICC of 0.02.